-14. What will the transition plan look like for current Hotwells pupils moving to the CPS site?
+13. What will the transition plan look like for current Hotwells pupils moving to the CPS site?

-Over the next 12 months, the leadership teams will be working closely together to ensure a smooth transition for the pupils.
-We aim to create a clear transition plan for all children so that they are confident and happy with the change that is taking place.
+Over the next 3 years, the leadership teams will be working closely together to ensure a smooth transition for the pupils and there will be no changes for existing Hotwells pupils until September 2027.
+Our aim is to create a clear transition plan for all children so that they are confident and happy with the change that is taking place.

-15. What will the numbers on roll be like for the amalgamated school?
+14. What will the numbers on roll be like for the amalgamated school?
 The table below shows what the combined roll might look like from September 2026, based on the current numbers of pupils at both schools.
-Please note this is subject to change.
+Please note this is